hasemac/tokamak_equilibrium/README.md

 ## Getting started

+"Plotly" is used to draw the graph.
+Therefore, **Node.js** must be installed in order to display the graph.

 1. Clone this project using VS code etc.
 1. Execute 'equalibrium.ipynb' in the root directory in order from the top.